-Gin's invested years developing the Chinese market, spending around three months a year in the country, and picking up the language along the way.
+Gin has invested years developing the Chinese market, spending around three months a year in the country and picking up the language along the way.

-Port Nicholson Fisheries deal with wholesalers in Shanghai, who in turn supply fish retailers and up-market restuarants, via huge fish auction markets, where NZ crayfish are sold live.
+Port Nicholson Fisheries deal with wholesalers in Shanghai, who in turn supply Chinese fish retailers and up-market restuarants, via huge fish auction markets, where New Zealand crayfish are sold live.

-“I was up in China at the time … when the market crashed, everything just shut down overnight - we had pre-orders, they all fell over, it was devastating” he says.
+“I was up in China at the time … when the market crashed, everything just shut down overnight - we had pre-orders, they all fell over, it was devastating,” he said.

 PNF has the capacity to store un-sold crayfish in holding tanks at its Lyall Bay facility as well as elsewhere – but that’s only a temporary stop-gap.

-“If they’re not sold as live then we tail them for the US market, but the prices there are way down on the live market in China” says Campbell Gin.
+“If they’re not sold as live then we tail them for the US market, but the prices there are way down on the live market in China” Gin said.

-Campbell’ Gin's relieved that the government’s agreed to fishing companies carrying over 10 percent of their unused catch entitlements into the coming year - which started on April 1st.
-But that’s a relatively small percentage, and the industry as a whole had been pushing for a lot more.
+Gin is relieved that the government has agreed to fishing companies carrying over 10 percent of their unused catch entitlements into the coming year - which started on April 1.
+But that’s a relatively small percentage and the industry as a whole had been pushing for a lot more.

 Crayfish industry leaders estimate around 300 tonnes of unused ACE will go down the drain, taking about $35 million in export dollars with it.

-“It’s a real flow-on effect, it’s not just the crews, it’s the factory workers, the truckies, the office workers, the whole economy around the crayfishing industry - and we’re talking 2300 tonnes or so which can be exported from NZ in a good year”
+“It’s a real flow-on effect, it’s not just the crews, it’s the factory workers, the truckies, the office workers, the whole economy around the crayfishing industry - and we’re talking 2300 tonnes or so which can be exported from New Zealand in a good year.”

-“China’s really the only market that can deal with that amount of stock, and what this whole virus situation has exposed is that there’s no real secondary market for NZ, we are in this business relationship for the long haul" he says.
+“China’s really the only market that can deal with that amount of stock, and what this whole virus situation has exposed is that there’s no real secondary market for New Zealand.
+We are in this business relationship for the long haul," he said.